What Did Hattie Say About Teaching And Learning?

 Maybe.
 But it might be that so much effort is required to localize and recalibrate it a specific context, that’s it’s just not–especially when it keeps schools and districts from becoming ‘researchers’ on their own terms, leaning instead on Hattie’s list.
 Imagine ‘PDs’ where this book has been tossed down in the middle of every table in the library and teachers are told to ‘come up with lessons’ that use those strategies that appear in the ‘top 10.’

 If you consider the analogy of a restaurant, Hattie’s book is like a big book of cooking practices that have been shown to be effective within certain contexts: Use of Microwave (.11 ES) Chefs Academic Training (.23 ES), Use of Fresh Ingredients (.98).
 The problem is, without the macro-picture of instructional design, they are simply contextual-less, singular items.
 If they are used for teachers as a starting point to consider while planning instruction, that’s great, but that’s not how I’ve typically seen them used.
 Instead, they often become items to check, along with learning targets, essential questions, and evidence of data use.

 Which brings me to the most troubling question of all…

-Scroll back up and look at the top 10.
-Nothing ‘innovative’ at all.
+Scroll back up and look at ‘Hattie’s’ (remember–this is a meta-analysis rather than his opinion) top 10.
+Nothing ‘new’ or ‘innovative’ at all.
 A clear, credible teacher that uses formative assessment to intervene and give learning feedback should be off the charts.
 But off the charts how?
 Really good at mastering standards?
 If we take these results at face value, innovation in education is unnecessary.
-Nothing blended, mobile, connected, self-directed, or user-generated about it.
+Nothing adaptive, blended, mobile, connected, self-directed, or user-generated about it.
 Just good old-fashioned solid pedagogy.
 Clear, attentive teaching that responds to data and provides feedback.
 That’s it.

 Unless the research is miles off and offers flat out incorrect data, that’s the path to proficiency in an outcomes-based learning environment.
 The only way we need innovation, then, is if we want something different.